Jan 22, 2025

 We mark this as a significant milestone for anyone building AI agents.
 Builders are already using these tools to accelerate time-to-production of reliable and scalable agentic apps, and we can’t wait to see where they go next.

-To try it for yourself, register for access to the Galileo Evaluation Platform, including our latest Agentic Evaluations and speak with a Galileo expert.
-For a deep-dive into best practices for evaluating agents, be sure to tune into our webinar on agentic evaluations.
+Sign up for free access to the Galileo Evaluation Platform, including our latest Agentic Evaluations, to try it for yourself.
+For a deep dive into best practices for evaluating agents, be sure to tune into our webinar on agentic evaluations.